abdelaha/juanitorduz.github.io/content/2017-06-23-distance to rectangle exercise.markdown

         self.height=init_height
 ```
 This function idicates whether a given point lies within a distance dist of a given Rectangle, returning a boolen value.
-1. First function veriies if the x-coordinate of the Point is at a distance less than dist.
+1. First function verifies if the x-coordinate of the Point is at a distance less than dist.
 If it is then it verifies the y-coordinate.
 2. For the y-coordinate it evaluates three cases:
    1. It checks if its outside the Rectangle but still within a
        distance less that dist (checks to the left and to the right).